Shatzi Weisberger: Later life and death

 In her later life, Weisberger was diagnosed with macular degeneration and required the use of a walker to remain mobile.
 She was unable to take the New York City Subway, instead using the paratransit service Access-A-Ride to get to protests.
 She sang as part of the Brooklyn Women's Chorus.
 Asked about her "secret to longevity" in an interview for Glorious Broads, she cited dietary supplements, always being passionately engaged in a project, avoiding stress, drinking green tea, and smoking marijuana every night.

 In 2018, Weisberger held a "FUN-eral" for herself in the common room of an Upper West Side apartment building.
 Guests decorated a cardboard coffin, ate and sang, and Weisberger spoke about death and dying.
 Wearing a colorful floral blouse for the occasion, she said that she wanted to experience her death and "to share the experience with anybody who’s interested".
 She told John Leland of The New York Times that she had worried she might die before hosting the funeral.

 Weisberger experienced symptoms of a heart attack in 2020 during the COVID-19 lockdown in New York.
 Rather than going to a hospital, she stayed home and recovered there.

 In April 2022, Weisberger told the LGBTQ&A podcast that she hoped to have time to experience the dying process in her own home; items in her house were tagged with the name of the person to whom she wanted to bequeath them.
-She expressed a desire for people to say their goodbyes and pick up their bequeath items before she died, and did not wish to be drugged.
+She expressed a desire for people to say their goodbyes and pick up their bequeathed items before she died, and did not wish to be drugged.
 She planned to be buried in a forest in Upstate New York.
 She had additionally preselected a funeral director and a shroud.

 After being diagnosed with untreatable pancreatic cancer in October 2022, Weisberger called Leland the following month, inviting him to report on the end of her life (and asking him to bring her a cannabis edible).
 On November 18, she told Leland that she was getting her wish of experiencing the process of dying, and that while she was in extreme pain and unable to sleep she was "experiencing the best time of [her] life".